All Episodes

 You're a band author.

-I I am one American.
+I am one American.

-So yeah, so is everyone in the building.
+Okay, so is everyone in the building?

 Yeah, yeah.

-Well, I probably yeah, exactly.
+Well, I probably, yeah, exactly.

-I published them all on Amazon and within like 24 hours they took them down.
+I published them all on Amazon and within like 24 hours, they took them down.

-Got it, uh but I'm not a real author.
+But I'm not a real author.

 Yeah, I just started kind of getting pissed off.

-And um, you seem to know what you're doing.
+You seem to know what you're doing.

 Well, thank you.